Is GEICO or State Farm cheaper overall?

 Type of violationGEICOState Farm

-GEICO vs. State Farm: Which is better rated?
+GEICO vs State Farm: Which company has better customer ratings?

-Customer service, claims processing and a positive online experience are just a few things to consider along with price when choosing an insurance carrierAn insurance carrier is the company that provides your car insurance policy and pays claims..
-Take a look at the table below to see how GEICO and State Farm scored in the best car insurance companies of 2025.
+Customer service, claims processing and a positive online experience are just a few things to consider along with price when choosing an insurance carrier.
+Take a look at the table below to see how GEICO and State Farm scored in the best car insurance companies of 2026.

 RatingsGEICOState Farm